Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 Marcus Smart Insights vs. the 76ers

-- He's taken 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.
+- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.

-- Smart's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Defensively, the 76ers are ranked third in the NBA, giving up 110.9 points per game.
+- The 76ers are the third-best defensive team in the league, allowing 110.9 points per game.

-- Looking at assists, the 76ers have given up 24.2 per contest, sixth in the NBA.
+- In terms of assists, the 76ers have given up 24.2 per contest, sixth in the league.

-- The 76ers are the fifth-ranked team in the league at allowing threes, conceding 11.6 made 3-pointers per contest.
+- The 76ers are the fifth-ranked squad in the league at allowing threes, conceding 11.6 made 3-pointers per game.

 Marcus Smart vs. the 76ers